EasyCard: Taxis

 A trial allowing the payment of taxi fares with the card was carried out in 2005 but this payment option was not then implemented on a wider level for taxi journeys.

 Parking

 The EasyCard is accepted in government-run parking lots and some privately run parking lots.
 Parking meters accept Easy Cards exclusively, charged in quarter-hour increments, and expire in due time like a normal meter.

-In addition to being usable on the Taipei Metro and buses, the EasyCard is also accepted at public garages adjacent to Metro stations and in other areas of Taipei.
+In Taipei, EasyCard is also accepted at public garages adjacent to Taipei Metro stations and in other areas of Taipei.
 As of 2008, the EasyCard can be used to pay for boat rides in areas such as Tamsui.

 Designated retailers

-As of 1 April 2010, EasyCards can now be used to pay for purchases at some stores including 7-Eleven, FamilyMart, Cosmed, OK Mart, Hi-Life, Starbucks, and Pacific SOGO.
+As of 1 April 2024, EasyCards can now be used to pay for purchases at a variety of stores across Taiwan including 7-Eleven, FamilyMart, Cosmed, OK Mart, Hi-Life, Starbucks, Muji, Daiso and Pacific SOGO.
 The EasyCard can now be used at over 10,000 retail outlets throughout Taiwan.
 In 2011, card usage is expected to be expanded to gas stations and fast food chains.